 - Which parent has taken a strong interest in your child's schooling?

-It is important that your child attends class regularly and miss days when he or she is ill.
-You need to show that you have helped with homework, taken the child to school, attended school events, and generally been present for these sorts of activities.
+It is essential that your child attends class regularly and miss days when ill.
+It would help if you showed that you have helped with homework, taken the child to school, attended school events, and generally been present for these sorts of activities.

-Your judge isn’t concerned with how it will look to others if he or she doesn’t award you primary conservatorship or what efforts you have made in the past to be active in your child’s academic life.
-If your spouse is the better alternative to ensure that your child attends class and participates in school activities, the advantage is on their side, regardless of your legitimate reasons for not being active in that area.
+Your judge isn't concerned with how it will look to others if they don't award you primary conservatorship or what efforts you have made in the past to be active in your child's academic life.
+Suppose your spouse is the better alternative to ensure that your child attends class and participates in school activities.
+In that case, the advantage is on their side, regardless of your legitimate reasons for not being active in that area.

 - Where will each of you be living after the divorce?

 The parent who can remain in the family home during the divorce and is awarded the home after a divorce has an advantage in being named the primary conservator of your child.
-Judges want to ensure that consistency and stability are present in your child’s life, and allowing him or her to remain in your family home is a strong way to ensure that these characteristics are in place.
+Judges want to ensure that consistency and stability are present in your child's life.
+Allowing them to remain in your family home is a reliable way to ensure these characteristics are in place.

-Many fathers assume that when a divorce is filed, you have to leave the residence and find another place to live.
+Many fathers assume that you have to leave the residence and find another place to live when a divorce is filed.
 This is not true.
-That home is just as much yours as it is anyone else’s.
-If you intend to fight for your child's primary conservatorship, remaining in that home as long as possible is an important part of that fight.
-If you concede living in the house to your wife, then you have lost a major battle in the war for primary conservatorship.,
+That home is just as much yours as it is anyone else's.
+If you intend to fight for your child's primary conservatorship, remaining in that home as long as possible is an essential part of that fight.
+If you concede living in the house to your wife, then you have lost a significant battle in the war for primary conservatorship.,